taylortempleton/VerificationPractice_SimpleCPU/README.md

 I am hoping for feedback on my below self-assigned verification project.

-I am a Raleigh, NC based engineer with a semiconductor fabrication background, reskilling in hopes of landing an entry-level design verification role. ([Resume](2023_05_May_25_TaylorTempleton_GithubVersion.pdf))

-This project is my first step in building a verification portfolio.
+The plan: Complete a set of self-assigned verification projects (create plans and testbenches), to produce a 'verification portfolio' to be used to apply for entry level verification positions.

-The project: Use an extremely simple CPU to create a verification plan, build a testbench in EDAplayground, and execute the plan.
+The project: This is the first such project.
+I used an extremely simple CPU to create a verification plan, build a testbench in EDAplayground, and execute the plan.

-The goal: to build understanding of how verification tools work together (SV, UVM, SVA, functional coverage, etc.), before attempting a more complex project.
+The goal: to build my understanding of how verification tools work together (SV, UVM, SVA, functional coverage, etc.), before attempting a more complex project.

 The ask: I am looking for feedback.
-  1. Do you have any criticism of the verification plan, testbenches or simulations below?
+  1. Do you have any criticism of the verification plan or testbenches below?
+Absolutely all criticism appreciated.
-  2. Do you think building a portfolio of increasingly complex testbenches is a reasonable approach to landing an entry level DV engineering role?
+  2. Do you think building projects is a reasonable approach to landing an entry level DV engineering role?
-  3. Are there any skills, methodologies or architectures my next project could incorporate to demonstrate I am prepared to contribute in an entry-level DV engineer?
-For my next project I am considering focusing on Berkley’s OoO risc-v BOOM core.
+  3. Are there any skills, methodologies or architectures my next project could incorporate to demonstrate I have the drive and potential to contribute as an entry-level DV engineer?
+I am still scoping the next project, but plan to use UC Berkley’s OoO risc-v BOOM core to learn build something more resuable at the block and system level.

 All input is much appreciated.
 Thank you!

 Taylor Templeton
 taylor.templeton@gmail.com

+I am a Raleigh, NC based engineer with a semiconductor fabrication background, reskilling in hopes of landing an entry-level design verification role. ([Resume](2023_05_May_25_TaylorTempleton_GithubVersion.pdf))

 ## EDA Playground Simulations